 The effects on the net pensions liability of changes in individual assumptions can be measured.
 For instance for the largest scheme, the Police Pension scheme, it is estimated that a 0.5% reduction in the discount rate's excess over pension increases would result in an increase in the pensions liability of 10%.
-This equates to £213m.
-If pension increases were to be 0.5% higher per year this would increase the liability by 8.0% (£171m).
+This equates to £199m.
+If pension increases were to be 0.5% higher per year this would increase the liability by 8.0% (£159m).

 However, the assumptions interact in complex ways.
-For example, during 2018/19 the Police Pension Scheme liability decreased by £4.2m as a result of experience changes, increased by £61.8m as a result of the updating of actuarial assumptions for financial reasons and there was no change as a result of the updating of actuarial assumptions for demographic reasons.
+For example, during 2019/20 the Police Pension Scheme liability decreased by £42.8m as a result of experience changes, decreased by £67.4m as a result of the updating of actuarial assumptions for financial reasons and decreased by £65.8m as a result of the updating of actuarial assumptions for demographic reasons.
 Experience changes are those that arise from specific occurrences relating to scheme membership during the year.

 Recent reviews of public sector pensions have led to changes in benefits payable, employee contribution rates and retirement ages.
 These will have an impact on the level of future liabilities.
 As from 1 April 2014 for Police Staff and April 2015 for Police Officers, scheme members now accrue benefit entitlements based on their career-average salaries instead of on their final salary at the point of retirement.
-Accumulated Absences Account The Accumulated Absences Account for compensated absences earned but not taken in the year (eg annual leave, Time off in lieu) was based on actual data from the HR system.
+Accumulated Absences Account The Accumulated Absences Account for compensated absences earned but not taken in the year (eg annual If the amount of flexi leave for police staff increased by 10% this would increase the balance by £0.001m.
+This leave, Time off in lieu) was based on actual data from figure is included in the Comprehensive Income and the HR system.
 The police staff flexi leave figure is estimated based on a sample of police staff in 2016/17.
-This represents £0.061m of the figure of £1.307m.
-If the amount of flexi leave for police staff increased by 10% this would increase the balance by £0.006m.
-This figure is included in the Comprehensive Income and Expenditure Account as a cost to the police service but is neutralised by transfers to the Accumulated Absences Account.
+This represents £0.014m of the figure of £1.846m.
+Expenditure Account as a cost to the police service but is neutralised by transfers to the Accumulated Absences Account.